Silverfish Pest Control

 Check dark, hidden areas of your homes regularly for silverfish – for example bookcases and cupboards.
 Also inspect incoming goods for silverfish, particularly second-hand furniture and books.
 Make sure leaking pipes and taps are fixed, as the moist environment can provide an excellent breeding ground for silverfish.
 If you notice the signs of silverfish activity or damage, call your local trusted Flick office on 13 14 40 to arrange a booking.

-Silverfish bugs all have one feature in common – they do a love dance before mating!
+Silverfish all have one feature in common – they do a love dance before mating!
 They then lay eggs in clusters of 2-20 in cracks, crevices and sometimes between food and clothing.
-Signs of an infestation of adult silverfish include droppings – which are small, spherical and black in colour, plus damage to books, photos and carpet.
+Signs of an infestation of silverfish include droppings – which are small, spherical and black in colour, plus damage to books, photos and carpet.

 Silverfish feed on sugars and carbohydrates.
 Their diet in the wild includes protein-rich foods like grains, fibres and vegetables.
 Inside, they’re attracted to paper, cardboard, carpet and fabrics.
 Silverfish are excellent at hiding and favour dark, humid areas where they can munch away undisturbed.